jundis/CWSlack-SlashCommands/README.md

 7. Copy the token
 8. Set a name, icon, and autocomplete text if wanted.
 9. Modify the config.php file with your companies values, Full configuration info below.
 10. Test it in Slack!

+## cwslack-notes.php

+1. Download the cwslack-notes.php file and config.php file.
+2. Place on a compatible web server
+3. Create a new slack slash command integration at https://SLACK TEAM.slack.com/apps/A0F82E8CA-slash-commands
+4. Set command to /t (or other if you prefer)
+5. Set the URL to https://domain.tld/cwslack-notes.php
+6. Set Method to GET
+7. Copy the token
+8. Set a name, icon, and autocomplete text if wanted.
+9. Modify the config.php file with your companies values and timezone.
+Full configuration info below.
+10. Test it in Slack!

 ## cwslack-incoming.php